VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/specimen-exam-part-questions.markdown

 ### 15. You arrive at a large commercial organisation to investigate a suspected leak of highly confidential information.
 Describe and justify how you will proceed.

+From Owen Brady's guest lecture, we saw that we should not alert anyone of the investigation incase they are involved and consequently take counter-forensic steps to elude prosecution.

+I would follow the trail of recorded hands that the confidential information could have passed through and look for connections between those people and those the information was leaked to or leaked via.
+If we find a connection, we can label that person a suspect and forensically examine their devices for evidence.

+In a case where all computers need to be examined, we cannot disrupt the organisation's operation and so images of computers will need to be taken as quickly as possible.

 ### 16. What kinds of data and meta-data would you search for in a case of suspected possession of child pornography?